 The other area that will benefit from the use of AI is analytics.
 With data now becoming the key backbone to any successful marketing campaign, the ability of machines to quickly and efficiently analyse data will be invaluable.

-How will AI play a part in the marketing role of the future?
+How Will AI Play a Part in the Marketing Roles of the Future?

-There is no doubt that AI will form part of the marketing mix in the future but to what extent is it still to be discovered?
+There is no doubt that AI will form part of the marketing mix in the future.
+But, to what extent is still to be discovered?

-While it seems, in reality, the limitations of AI is still making it more of a hindrance than a help for content creators, current predictions state that AI will end up bringing many benefits and creating more jobs than it destroys.
+While it seems, in reality, the limitations are still making it more of a hindrance than a help for content creators.
+Current predictions state that it will end up bringing many benefits and creating more jobs than it destroys.

-Those marketers and copywriters who are willing to accept this and take steps to understand how AI will work in the modern marketing mix will be best prepared for the future.
+Those marketers and copywriters who are willing to accept this and take steps to understand how it will work in the modern marketing mix will be best prepared for the future.